Infected Tongue Piercings – Symptoms & Treatment

 Bad oral hygiene

 Good dental health is important regardless of whether you have oral piercings.
-But it’s even more important when you have a tongue piercing, especially one that is still healing.
+Still, it’s even more important when you have a tongue piercing, especially one that is in the healing process.

 Brushing, flossing, and using mouthwash remove excess bacteria.
 Another part of preventing excess bacteria and inflammation in the mouth is to avoid overly sugary foods and drinks.